braonle/zs_sitereview/README.md

 options:
-  -h, --help            show this help message and exit --har [FILE]          HAR file name; if not specified, the latest file in folder is used -l [FILE], --list [FILE]
+  -h, --help            show this help message and exit -l [FILE], --list [FILE]
                         filename for the list of URLs; latest .txt used by default -c FILE, --cache FILE